Consistency of the local Hubble constant with the cosmic microwave background: Abstract

 \section{Abstract}

 A significant tension has become manifest between the current expansion rate of our Universe measured from the cosmic microwave background by the \emph{Planck} satellite and from local distance probes, which has prompted for interpretations of that as evidence of new physics.
 Within conventional cosmology a likely source of this discrepancy is identified here as a matter density fluctuation around the cosmic average of the 40~Mpc environment in which the calibration of Supernovae Type~Ia separations with Cepheids and nearby absolute distance anchors is performed.
 Inhomogeneities on this scale easily reach 40\% and more.
 In that context, the discrepant expansion rates serve as evidence of residing in an underdense region of $\denv\approx-0.5\pm0.1$.
 The probability for finding this local expansion rate given the \emph{Planck} data lies at the 95\% confidence level.
-Likewise, a hypothetical equivalent local data set with mean expansion rate equal to that of \emph{Planck} would not gain strong preference over the actual data in the respective Bayes factor.
-These results therefore suggest consistency between the local and \emph{Planck} measurements of the Hubble constant.
-Generally accounting for the environmental uncertainty, the local measurement may be reinterpreted as a constraint on the cosmological Hubble constant of $H_0=(76.5\pm5.5)$~km/s/Mpc for the mean and standard deviation or $H_0=74.7^{+5.8}_{-4.2}$~km/s/Mpc in terms of median and 68\% confidence bounds.
-The current simplified analysis may be augmented with the employment of the full available data sets, an impact study for the immediate $\lesssim10$~Mpc environment of the distance anchors, more prone to inhomogeneities, as well as expansion rates measured by gravitational waves, currently limited to the same 40~Mpc region, and local galaxy motions.
+Likewise, a hypothetical equivalent local data set with mean expansion rate equal to that of \emph{Planck}, while statistically favoured, would not gain strong preference over the actual data in the respective Bayes factor.
+These results therefore suggest borderline consistency between the local and \emph{Planck} measurements of the Hubble constant.
+Generally accounting for the environmental uncertainty, the local measurement may be reinterpreted as a constraint on the cosmological Hubble constant of $H_0=74.7^{+5.8}_{-4.2}$~km/s/Mpc.
+The current simplified analysis may be augmented with the employment of the full available data sets, an impact study for the immediate $\lesssim10$~Mpc environment of the distance anchors, more prone to inhomogeneities, as well as expansion rates measured by quasar lensing, gravitational waves, currently limited to the same 40~Mpc region, and local galaxy distributions.